-Most commercial property policy covers damage caused by:
+Most commercial property policies cover damage caused by:

 Startups with minimal property exposures like freelancers may forgo the coverage.
 However, before you decide you can skip property insurance, you want to weigh the risk of catastrophe and your ability to recover.
 If you can’t operate without certain equipment, it may make sense to insure it.
 Please note that flood, hurricane, and earthquake are often excluded and need separate business insurance policies if you want coverage.

 3. Professional Liability Insurance for Startups

 Professional liability insurance, sometimes called errors and omissions (E&O) insurance, covers your professional work.
 If a client accuses you of making a mistake that costs them money, professional liability pays for your defense.
 It may also cover claims that you failed to meet contractual obligations.

 This coverage is for “professionals,” or individuals who make their living off of their specialized education and expertise, including: